 Now you can start the Trionic CAN Flasher, it will look something like this:

-Next is to select your ECU type, Adapter type, Adapter and COM speed.
-In this example we select Trionic 8, ELM327 v1.3 or higher, COM7 and set Com speed to 23040.
+Click on Settings and select Adapter type, Adapter and COM speed.
+In this example we select Trionic 8, OBDLink SX, COM7 and set Com speed to 2Mbit.

 If your cable is also connected to your car’s ODB port, you should now have contact.
 Put your key in Off position and it is highly recommended to have an external charger connected and that you do not touch anything during this process.
 We want to minimize signaling on the bus, which may disturb the process.